RedisLabs/redislabs-docs/content/rs/references/metrics/databases.md

 The number of [read operations](#readssec) per second on keys that do not exist.

-Read misses are not collected during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
+Read misses are not measured during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
 If you view the database or shard metrics while resharding, the graph is blank.

 **Components measured**: Database